lijinghai/lijinghai/README.md

 - 📫 How to reach me: lijinghailjh@163.com

-- 🤔 I’m looking for help with better and better
+- 🔭 I’m currently working on Java Vue MySQL and so on